Efficient Feature-based Image Registration by Mapping Sparsified Surfaces: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we have established a new framework for accelerating image registration.
-Using our proposed {\em TRIM} algorithm, a content-aware coarse triangulation is built on a high resolution image.
-Then, we can efficiently compute a landmark-based registration using the coarse triangulation.
-From the coarse registration result, we can obtain the desired fine registration result.
+In this paper, we have proposed a new image registration algorithm (Algorithm \ref{algorithm:registration}), which operates on content-aware coarse triangulations to aid registration of high resolution images.
+The obtained algorithm is computationally efficient and capable to achieve a highly accurate result while resembling the original image.
+It has two stages with stage $1$ obtaining content-aware coarse triangulations and stage $2$ registering two triangulated surfaces.
+Both algorithms can be used as standalone methods: Algorithm \ref{algorithm:triangulation} for extracting main features of images (compression) and Algorithm \ref{algorithm:registration} for registering two surfaces (quality mapping).

 Our proposed method is advantageous for a large variety of registration applications with a significant improvement of the computational efficiency and registration accuracy.
-Hence, our proposed method can serve as an effective initialization for various registration algorithms.
-In the future, we aim to extend our proposed {\em TRIM} algorithm in the following two directions.
+Our proposed method can also serve as an effective initialization for other registration algorithms.
+In the future, we aim to extend our proposed algorithm to high dimensions.